 - Are you piloting/testing components to validate accessibility, relevance, and effectiveness from End-Users in advance of launching the final solution?

-- Does the evidence of business impact you seek have the reach to Levels 3 & 4 evaluation data points?
+- Does the evidence of business impact you seek align with Levels 3 & 4 evaluation data points?

-- Is your content sustainability and scalability capable of rapid replication?
+- Is your content sustainable and scalable and capable of rapid replication?

 Some who read this post may view what I’m suggesting parallels the task of eating an entire elephant.
 I know…too big to eat all at once, so grab a fork and take a first bite.
 Bite off defining your Current State of Readiness and head to ground zero and find out what’s happening…or not when it comes to workforce performance with a Point-of-Work Assessment – PWA (See Figure 3) Don’t rely upon a Training Needs Assessment as it only addresses 1/6th of the ecosystem in the People/Capability bucket.
 Use a PWA to include performance attributes of the remaining 5/6th of the ecosystem for developing a holistic learning performance solution.

-I’d be happy to have an exploratory conversation with any organization interested in adoption of the DRIVER discipline or simply taking a step through a snap shot process to define Current State.
+I’d be happy to have an exploratory conversation with any organization interested in adoption of the DRIVER discipline or simply taking a step through a PWA process to define Current State.

 Thanks for reading!
 Welcome thoughts and ideas as always in your comments!